An OWI Can Impact More Than Just Your Freedom

 Operating a vehicle while intoxicated can lead to strict penalties in Wisconsin, such as jail time, hefty fines and losing your driver’s license.
 The state prosecutes these crimes quickly, sometimes giving you only 10 days from your arrest before they suspend your license.
 If you have been arrested for an OWI in the Milwaukee area, you need to contact an experienced criminal defense attorney as soon as possible.

-At Lee Law Firm, LLC, our experienced OWI defense lawyers understand that mistakes happen.
+At Lee Law Firm, LLC, our OWI defense lawyers understand that mistakes happen.
 You deserve the chance to move on and forward with your life.
 However, the state may not always see the value in giving everyone a fair chance.
 Our founding attorney started her legal career at the Milwaukee County Prosecutor’s Office.
 With this valuable experience on both sides of the criminal justice system, she knows how to navigate your case and fight for justice.

 What Is OWI?